essex-lab/ProtoMS/doc/.man/introduction.rst

 Introduction
 *************

 ProtoMS is short for “Prototype Molecular Simulation”, and is a software package that was originally designed by Dr. Christopher Woods to perform protein-ligand binding free energy calculations during his PhD.
 Dr. Julien Michel and Dr. Michael Bodnarchuk latter added numerous features and used the program extensively during their PhDs.
-Dr. Samuel Genheden, Dr. Richard Bradshaw, Dr. Gregory Ross, Dr. Chris Cave-Ayland, Dr. Ana Cabedo Martinez, Hannah Bruce-Macdonald and James Graham have since then made numerous additions to the code among them a complete revision of the tools used to setup and analyse the simulation results.
+Dr. Samuel Genheden, Dr. Richard Bradshaw, Dr. Gregory Ross, Dr. Chris Cave-Ayland, Dr. Ana Cabedo Martinez, Hannah Bruce-Macdonald, James Graham and Marley Samways have since then made numerous additions to the code among them a complete revision of the tools used to setup and analyse the simulation results.

 The program is routinely used by several members of the research group of Professor Jonathan Essex for the development of new techniques to perform free energy calculations.
 This document has been written to try and explain how to use ProtoMS.